 Flu vaccinations are available now at the Pratt County Health Department on South Main.

 Usually, flu vaccinations are given from mid October to the end of December.
 This had been the suggested time for best coverage.

 However, recent data indicates that flu vaccinations were designed to protect for an entire year so they can be given as soon as they are available and the recipient will be protected for all of flu season, McGraw said.

 Three immunizations are available through the county health department: Nasal for $42, injection $33 and Fluzone for $51 for those 65 and older.

 Nasal is an easy method for children because it doesn't involve injections.
 A simple spray and that is all, McGraw said.

 The Fluzone is a more concentrated dose and is used for those whose immune system doesn't react as well to a regular injection.
 This is the first year for Fluzone and so far the response has been positive.

 The Pratt County Health Department is open from 8 a.m. to noon and from 1 p.m. to 5 p.m.
 Monday through Friday.

 No appointment is necessary.
 The person just needs to come to the office during regular business hours and bring an insurance card or cash or they will work out a payment plan.

-Page 2 of 2 - Since patients are seen on a first-come, first- served basis, the person may have a short wait until the staff can administer the shot.
+Since patients are seen on a first-come, first- served basis, the person may have a short wait until the staff can administer the shot.